cnorm35/blog/source/_posts/2015-08-30-creating-a-simeple-twitter-bot-with-ruby.markdown

 IMAGE/SCREEN SHOT?

 Ite requires the app's Name, Description, and URL.
-Fill out the info.
+Fill out the info and be sure to look over the developers terms and conditions.
 You can use something like "http://www.example.com" to get started with and update it later.